You have /5 articles left.

 But the long decline that followed the 2008 recession may be on the rebound: Enrollment in and completion of teacher preparation programs increased by 3 percent between the 2019–20 and 2020–21 school years, which is the latest data available.

-“We don’t yet know if that’s statistical noise or if this is maybe the beginning of a turnaround,” said Jaci King, research, policy and advocacy consultant, for the AACTE.
+“We don’t yet know if that’s statistical noise or if this is maybe the beginning of a turnaround,” said Jaci King, research, policy and advocacy consultant for the AACTE.
 “What we do know is that there’s been a huge amount of work going on to make educator-preparation programs more accessible to a broader array of students.”

 Under a directive from President Biden, the Labor Department has ramped up its investment in stemming the teacher shortage over the past two years, giving more than $100 million in apprenticeship grants to state and local initiatives that partner with higher learning institutions and other nonprofits to mitigate the financial burden of becoming a teacher.

-Between 2018 and 2023, the number of federally registered teacher-apprenticeship programs increased by 247 percent, to 7,450, according to the DOL.
-They support an “earn-while-you-learn” model that allows aspiring teachers—including paraprofessionals already employed by a school district—to get paid to work in classrooms under the supervision of a mentor while simultaneously earning a teaching degree or credential, at low or no cost.
+The apprenticeships support an “earn-while-you-learn” model that allows aspiring teachers—including paraprofessionals already employed by a school district—to get paid to work in classrooms under the supervision of a mentor while simultaneously earning a teaching degree or credential, at low or no cost.

 “The idea is to both lower the financial barrier and expand the amount of clinical preparation,” King said, adding that such initiatives also aim to diversify the overwhelmingly white teacher workforce, which serves the country’s increasingly racially diverse student population.
 “It’s not the traditional one semester or less of student teaching that is almost always unpaid and presents a huge financial challenge for a lot of students, because if you’re student teaching all day and going to school, it’s very hard to have a paid job.”